 The Business Information Systems Graduate Certificate Program (formerly Management Information Systems) provides focused coursework to gain knowledge of business and technology skills in a relatively short duration to facilitate entry into, as well as career progression within, the field of Business Information Systems.

-The Graduate Certificate in Business Information Systems (formerly Management) consists of 12 hours of course work:
+The Graduate Certificate in Business Information Systems (formerly Management Information Systems) consists of 12 hours of course work:

 Two courses from the following technical courses (6 hours):